KHendricks/fetch-points/README.md

 ## Running the Application

 1. Clone the repo to your machine
-2. From the root directory run docker compose to build and run the containers
+2. From the project's root directory run docker compose to build and run the containers

    `sudo docker-compose up --build`